tillitis/tkey-ssh-agent/README.md

 ## Licensing

-See [LICENSES](./LICENSES/README.md) for more information about the projects' licenses.
+See [LICENSES](./LICENSES/README.md) for more information about the project's licenses.

+All contributors must adhere to the [Developer Certificate of Origin](dco.md).